thedigitalchief/CS100-AImovie-recommender/README.md

 ![11](https://user-images.githubusercontent.com/93842458/157750391-79779a75-2a8c-46c9-960f-d92c1dce749e.png)
 ![12](https://user-images.githubusercontent.com/93842458/157750433-d1ef35b0-d401-42e9-b48c-0b3ff96f0ab3.png)

  ## Installation/Usage
  > To be able to install and use this program correctly, you first have to open up a terminal and clone the repository.
 Once you have the repository cloned, you then have to cd into the repository.
 After you cd into it, you then run the command "cmake3 ." which will build and construct your CMakeFiles.
 Once the CMakeFiles have been built and it is configured correctly, you will then need to type in the code "make" into terminal which will then scan and make the add executable files in the CMakeLists.txt file.
 Finally, you will then type and run "./test" into terminal which will finally test and show the correct and incorrect tests(if any) outputed to the terminal.
 Once you have run ./test into terminal, you will lastly input and run "./main" into terminal which will lastly run the program.

 <img width="678" alt="Tests" src="https://user-images.githubusercontent.com/93842458/157752597-5f133b6c-eb40-43be-81da-601a3d43d193.png">

- ## Testing
+ ## Unit Testing
- > In testing the program we ran all of our tests through googletest.
+ > In testing the program we ran all of our tests through the Valgrind framework.
 We created one file to run all of our tests for us called test.cpp.
 To run the tests properly we simply check and run the code "./test" which will run correctly after compiling with "make".
 We also had to check for memory leaks within our code so we used a line of code called "valgrind" which checks our programs and displays any possible leaks within our code.

 ![valgrind](https://user-images.githubusercontent.com/93842458/157751175-f032091e-94f9-4c34-93c0-3c223212f2c3.png)
 ![Valgrind 2](https://user-images.githubusercontent.com/93842458/157752182-b0a504d2-8f20-4682-b9a2-79914b10b10e.png)